symbol/symbol-docs/source/serialization/lock_secret.rst

 Use a SecretProofTransaction to unlock :ref:`SecretLockTransactions <secret-lock-transaction>`.

-The transaction must prove that it knows the *proof* that unlocks the mosaics.
+The transaction must prove knowing the *proof* that unlocks the mosaics.

 **Version**: 0x01